Radviger/creality-k1-setup/README.md

     rm -rf creality-k1-setup/
     ```

-## Conclusion and Troubleshooting

-Follow the above steps to set up Mainsail and Fluidd on your Creality K1 or K1-Max.
-If you encounter any issues, ensure all steps were followed correctly and refer to the repository for updates or additional troubleshooting steps.
+By following these instructions, you will set up a fully functional environment with Mainsail and Fluidd on your Creality K1 or K1-Max 3D printer.